Simulations of Ellipsoidal Primordial Black Hole Formation: Numerical results

 in the parameter space $(e,p)$.
 Note that this approach provides an upper bound for the estimation.
 As shown in Fig.~\ref{fig:panel_thresholds_w_diagram}, although there are regions with $p>\tilde{p}^+_{\rm c}(e)$ or $p<\tilde{p}^-_{\rm c}(e)$ inside $\mathcal R$, which cause an overestimation of the number of black holes, the effects are negligible for a typical value of $\mu$.

-The integration of the probability distribution with the fitting function \eqref{eq:power_law_e} can be found in Fig.~\ref{fig:P_ep_integrated} in percentage ``$\%$".
+The integration of the probability distribution with the fitting function \eqref{eq:power_law_e} can be found in Fig.~\ref{fig:P_ep_integrated} in percentatge ``$\%$".
 For a typical value of $\mu$, which gives $(\mu-\mu_{\rm c,sp})/\mu_{\rm c,sp}\sim1\%$, about $90 \%$ of the configurations will collapse depending on $w$ and $\nu$ chosen, overcoming the non-spherical effects.
 This supports the conclusion reached in \cite{Yoo:2020lmg} for $w=1/3$ with an exponential Gaussian profile considering $p = \pm e$, which found that non-spherical effects do not significantly impact the threshold by more than $\sim 1\%$\footnote{Notice that, in \cite{Yoo:2020lmg}, differently from this paper, another probability distribution, which is defined without considering the real space number density, is used for simplicity because this simplification does not cause any qualitative difference.}.
 Our findings suggest that the total number of black holes can be accurately estimated based on the threshold given by spherically symmetric simulations for typical settings.

 On the other hand, if we focus on the critical scaling regime, in which the amplitude is very close to $\mu_{\rm c,sp}$, the number of configurations collapsing into black holes can be significantly reduced.
 For instance, for $(\mu-\mu_{\rm c,sp})/\mu_{\rm c,sp}=10^{-3}$, most of the configurations are prevented from collapsing into black holes although it slightly depends on $w$ and $\nu$.
 Therefore the non-spherical effects can be highly significant in the critical regime, preventing a large fraction of configurations from collapsing into black holes.
+This behavior differs from the one when considering the Press-Schechter method \cite{1974ApJ...187..425P,Carr:1975qj} (see, for instance, \cite{Kuhnel:2016exn}), where all non-spherical configurations are considered equally probable, and therefore non-spherical effects are overestimated.
 Nevertheless, we report in the accompanying letter~\cite{companion} that, in terms of the PBH mass function, the effects of the ellipticity may not have a significant impact even on the power-law small mass tail originates from the critical behavior.